 Total spent $17, 500, less than £25.

-Another Japanese-Peruvian cerviche and sushi restaurant but less pretentious and much, much cheaper than its flash rival above, and, I would say, with better food.
+Another Japanese-Peruvian cerviche and sushi restaurant but less pretentious and much, much cheaper than its flash rival Osaka (see Vitacura post) and with better food.

 I started with the Ceviche Classico, which here involved sea bass with red onion marinated in Leche de Tigre (marinade of fish, lime juice and aji pepper), cameote glaseado ( sweet potato boiled with sugar), steamed choclo (giant maize) and another kind of sweetcorn which was very hard (perhaps fried?) and garnished with a couple of prawns.
 It was very nice (B+) but I’m not sure about the fried maize kernels whose crunchy texture jarred with the softness of the rest of the dish (texture is very important in Japanese cuisine).